sipwise/jenkins-job-builder/doc/source/general.rst

       Path for a custom workspace.
 Defaults to Jenkins default configuration.

+    * **child-workspace**:
+      Path for a child custom workspace.
+Defaults to Jenkins default configuration.

     * **quiet-period**:
       Number of seconds to wait between consecutive runs of this job.
       Defaults to ``0``.